Search

 – Patrick Murray, fifth grade teacher

-Our Feathered Friends: After School Celebrates Bird Week!
+Our Feathered Friends: After School Celebrates Bird Week

 Our third through fifth graders were on the case by recording all of the bird data that was collected over April break.
-Be sure and drop by and check it out or ask an After School student about what they discovered and learned from the data!
+Be sure to drop by and check it out or ask an After School student about what they discovered and learned from the data!

 – Blair Fross, director of school year auxiliary and specialty programs